red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-actions.rst

     Gesture: Wave

 The keyword ``start`` creates an action object and then generates an action specific `Start` action event.
 A reference to this action object can be stored using ``as $ref_name``.
-With this action reference we can now conveniently match to the `Finished` event and no longer need to use the `action_uid` parameter to identify the specific action.
+With this action reference, we can now conveniently match to the `Finished` event and no longer need to use the `action_uid` parameter to identify the specific action.

-Let's look now at an example of the common user action `UtteranceUserAction`.
-This action represents the counterpart to the `UtteranceBotAction` and is the main channel of the user to expressing herself, e.g. by talking, writing or any other way depending on the actual system.
+Next, we look at UtteranceUserAction, which mirrors UtteranceBotAction on the user side and serves as the user’s primary channel for expression (e.g., speech, text, or other modalities).
 A user action is usually not started by Colang but by the user (system).
 These are the most important action events and parameters:

 .. code-block:: colang